rachelmoran28/cavefish_2019_pipeline/README.md

 Rather than using parallel used array jobs for alignments, which is more efficient.

 The script make_align_jobs_all_raw.sh will generate jobs (a list of commands, one for each sample) that can be specified in the array script array_map.sh.
-Run the following command to get the list of commands writted to the file raw_bwa_commands_cavefish.txt (can modify make_align_jobs_all_raw.sh for alignment to cave or sruface genome):
+Run the following command to get the list of commands written to the file raw_bwa_commands_cavefish.txt (can modify make_align_jobs_all_raw.sh for alignment to cave or sruface genome):

 ./make_align_jobs_all_raw.sh > raw_bwa_commands_cavefish.txt